 TK-8th grade classroom teachers at schools in the City of Alameda may schedule grade-level specific classroom visits.
 Let the library come to you!
 I will visit each school in person ≈ every 7 weeks to read books that supplement your curriculum and promote library services, digital resources and programs.

 Visit https://calendly.com/alamedafree4schools to find out when Ms. Andie will visit your school!
 Scroll down the page to select your school, then scroll through the calendar to find available dates (in blue) and reserve an available time slot.
 Fill out the questionnaire to select which type of visit best suits your class.
-If your school is not listed, only virtual visits may be booked at this time (see below).

 Bring your class to us!
 Your visit to the library will include a read-aloud, a brief tour of the Children's Department and the opportunity for students to receive new or replacement library cards.
 You may schedule a tour at the Main Library here.
 If you would prefer a tour at the West End or Bay Farm Island Library, please contact Andie Cultrera directly.